Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 20th April 2023 - New Experience Number 15.

-I’m a sucker for an animal encounter, so when planning our three weeks in Japan, a trip to meet the deer in Nara easily made it onto the itinerary, along with a visit to see the snow monkeys in the hot springs!
+I’m a sucker for an animal encounter, so when planning our three weeks in Japan, a trip to meet the deer in Nara easily made it onto the itinerary and as one of my 52 new experiences in 2023.

 Nara Park

 Nara is a beautiful park and is one of the oldest in Japan.
-Visitors are treated to vast open spaces, peaceful woodlands, huge yet elegant temples, a backdrop of Mount Wakakusa, and perhaps one of the most famous attractions in the area; the deer that roam freely amongst it all.
+Visitors are treated to vast open spaces, peaceful woodlands, huge elegant temples, and a beautiful backdrop of Mount Wakakusa.
+Yet perhaps one of the most famous attractions in the area are the deer that roam freely amongst it all.

 Hoping to meet the deer in Nara